Composite Linear Quotient Orderings of Ideals and Modified Anticycles: Introduction

 \section{Introduction}

-It is well known result of Hertzog, Hibi, and Zheng, that a square-free quadric monomial ideal (i.e. an edge ideal) has a linear resolution if and only if all positive powers of that ideal have a linear resolution, this fact is proven in \cite{HHZ}.
+It is well known result of Herzog, Hibi, and Zheng, that a square-free quadric monomial ideal (i.e. an edge ideal) has a linear resolution if and only if all positive powers of that ideal have a linear resolution, this fact is proven in \cite{HHZ}.
 A classical problem which has been of great interest in algebra is the question of: When do sufficiently large powers of a monomial ideal $I$ have linear resolution?
 This question is also interesting in combinatorics, as a monomial ideal $I$ has a linear resolution if and only if the Alexander dual of its Stanley-Reisner complex is Cohen--Macaulay, which was proven in \cite{Eagon-Reiner}.

-In studying this question, the stronger property of $I$ having linear quotients was introduced in \cite{HT-lin_quot} and has been of recent interest.
-Villreal and Van Tuyl discussed ideals with linear quotients in \cite{vantuyl_villrreal_shellable}.
+In studying this question regarding linear resolutions, the stronger property of $I$ having linear quotients was introduced in \cite{HT-lin_quot} and has been of recent interest.
+Villarreal and Van Tuyl discussed ideals with linear quotients in \cite{vantuyl_villrreal_shellable}.
 A monomial ideal $I$ has linear quotients if and only if the Alexander dual of its Stanley-Reisner complex is Shellable.
 Thus a question that has been of recent interest in the combinatorial algebra community is that of when a monomial ideal has linear quotients.
 Fr\"{o}berg proved in \cite{Froberg} that edge ideal has linear resolution if and only if it has linear quotients if and only if the corresponding graph of this edge ideal is cochordal.
-A well-known theorem of Dirac states that a (finite) graph is cochordal if and only if it is the $1$-skeleton of a quasi-tree.
+A well-known theorem of Dirac states that a finite graph is cochordal if and only if it is the $1$-skeleton of a quasi-tree.
 An algebraic proof of this fact is given in \cite{HHZ-dirac}.
-There is no known simple combinatorial description of when sufficiently large powers of an edge ideal have linear resolution, or even when the square of this ideal has a linear resolution, or linear quotients for that matter.\\
+There is no known simple combinatorial description of when sufficiently large powers of an edge ideal have linear resolution, or even when the square of this ideal has a linear resolution, or linear quotients for that matter.

+The property of a graph being gapfree has been observed to play a distinguished role in this story of linear resolution and linear quotients of edge ideals.
+It was observed that for a graph $G$, that if some power of its edge ideal $I_G$ has a linear resolution, then $G$ is a gapfree, see for instance \cite{Nevo-Peeva_C4}.
+In \cite{Nevo-Peeva_C4} they show that when $G$ is gapfree, $I_G^2$ need not have linear resolution.
+They conjecture that for a gapfree graph $G$, $I_G^s$ admits a linear resolution for all $s>>0$.
+More broadly speaking, over the recent decade, various versions of the following problem have been a substantial source of interest in algebraic combinatorics recently, which we now restate here, following a conjecture the Nevo and Peeva in \cite{Nevo-Peeva_C4}.

+\begin{problem} Find a combinatorial characterization of the graphs $G$ for which (i) $I_G^s$ has a linear resolution for all $s>>0$; (ii) $I_G^s$ has linear quotients for all $s>>0$; (iii) $I_G^2$ has a linear resolution (or linear quotients). \end{problem}